polettix/ETOOBUSY/_posts/2020-01-09-kubectl-taint.md

 # THIS GIVES AN ERROR
 kubectl taint node "$NODE" has-feature:NoSchedule

-# this is correct and sets an empty value to key 'has-feature'
+# this is correct and associates an empty value to key 'has-feature'
 kubectl taint node "$NODE" has-feature=:NoSchedule
 ```

 ## Removing taints

-Removing a *taint* can be as easy as setting it, just append a `-` sign at
+Removing a *taint* can be as easy as setting it, just append a minus sign
-the end of the effect to indicate that you want to get rid of it.
-The
+(`-`) at the end of the effect to indicate that you want to get rid of it.

-following gets rid of the first *taint* set in the previous section:
+The following gets rid of the first *taint* set in the previous section:

 ```
 kubectl taint node "$NODE" has-feature=sriov:NoSchedule-